webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 {{{example url="../webgpu-simple-triangle-with-canvas-css.html"}}}

 `<canvas>` tags, by default, have a resolution of 300x150 pixels.
-We'd like to adjust the canvas to match the size.
+We'd like to adjust the canvas resolution of the canvas to match the size it is displayed.
 One good way to do this is with a `ResizeObserver`.
 You create a `ResizeObserver` and give it a function to call whenever the elements you've asked it to observe change their size.
 You then tell it which elements to observe.

 ```js
     ...